 These symptoms could be caused by various conditions and may not be directly link to head and neck cancer.
 If you do have concerns, please see your GP as soon as possible.

-If you receive a diagnosis for a head and neck cancer, such as an oral, throat, laryngeal cancer, you will be supported every step of the way by your consultant and other members of your healthcare team.
+If you receive a diagnosis for head and neck cancer, you will be supported every step of the way by your consultant and other members of your healthcare team.

 Your case will be discussed at a multidisciplinary team meeting.
-A multidisciplinary team is comprised of a group of experts from different clinical disciplines.
-They will discuss your test results and personal situation and work together to jointly devise a tailored treatment plan.
+A multidisciplinary team (MDT) is a group of experts from different clinical disciplines, who will discuss your test results and personal situation and work together to jointly devise a tailored treatment plan.

-Throughout your cancer journey at Cromwell Hospital, you can expect to receive a holistic package of care to help you with the management of the physical, emotional and psychological side effects of cancer.
-This includes support from clinical nurse specialists, oncology counsellors, a cancer exercise specialist, and many more specialist services.
+Throughout your cancer journey at Cromwell Hospital, you can expect to receive a holistic package of care to help you manage the physical, emotional, and psychological side effects of cancer.
+This includes support from a clinical nurse specialist, cancer counsellor, speech and language therapist, physiotherapist, and many more.

 Cromwell Hospital has some of the best cancer consultants and treatment facilities available.
 Depending on your diagnosis and needs, the following treatments may be recommended to you:

-Support - specialist speech and language therapy, physiotherapy and specialist dietitian services.
+- Support – including specialist speech and language therapy, physiotherapy, and dietary services

-Eight free counselling sessions for all patients receiving treatment for their cancer that can be accessed at any time during your treatment journey.
+- Eight free counselling sessions – accessible at any point during your treatment journey.